WELL, it’s been what the Europeans call a “green winter” so far in the southern part of New Zealand round Queenstown, where I live.

 Unfortunately, rocks and dirt everywhere confirmed my worst fears.

-So, I decided to go tramping (hiking) instead, up the West Matukituki Valley, which I mention in my book A Maverick New Zealand Way.
+So, I decided to go tramping (hiking) instead, up the West Matukituki Valley.
 This is a real gem, a truly wild place that you can get to from Queenstown almost as easily as one of the local skifields, via Cardrona and Wanaka.
 It’s at the foot of Mount Aspiring, the ‘Matterhorn of the South’.
 Officially known as Mount Aspiring / Tititea, it’s a prominent peak, the highest in New Zealand outside the Mount Cook region.

 The plane from Queenstown to Auckland usually flies between Mount Aspiring and Lake Wanaka.
 You get some pretty good views if the weather is fine.
 In the evening, Mount Aspiring / Tititea stands out like a white dog’s tooth against the red sunset.
 This, too, is something to behold.